NCEAS/repro-research-course/content/events/2024-06-delta/index.md

 ---

 __Dates__: June 10-13, 2024<br>
-__Location__: NCEAS <br>
+__Location__: California Natural Resource Agency (CNRA) <br>
 __Venue__: Sacramento, CA

-A five-day immersion in R programming for environmental data science.
+As part of a collaboration between NCEAS and the Delta Science Program, this course has been adapted from NCEAS coreR course, an in-person immersion in R programming for environmental data science.
 Researchers will gain experience with essential data science tools and best practices to increase their capacity as collaborators, reproducible coders, and open scientists.
-This course is taught both in-person and virtually.

 ## Materials